 Table radios aren't the same thing as portable radios, such as boom boxes, which are designed to run off batteries.
 While some of the table radios covered in this report can run on battery power in a pinch, they're mainly designed to sit in one spot, plugged into the wall, and pump out sound.

-Experts and owners say the WR-2 produces high-quality sound, with warm, full bass and crisp, clear treble — though like the Tivoli, it's a little bass-heavy for some users' tastes.
+Experts and owners say the WR-2 produces high-quality sound, with warm, full bass and crisp, clear treble — though it's a little bass-heavy for some users' tastes.
 It also gets generally high marks for its AM and FM reception.
-However, a few owners on Amazon.com say that the WR-2's FM reception can be a bit persnickety and it works much better with the addition of an external antenna.
-The other feature owners complain about is the alarm clock, which many find frustrating to set or disable.
+However, a few owners on Amazon.com say that the WR-2's reception can be a bit persnickety and it works much better with the addition of an external antenna.
+The other feature owners complain about is the alarm clock, which several find frustrating to set (there are five steps, McMahon points out) and ridiculously difficult to snooze (four steps).

 Among budget table radios — models priced at $100 or less — the Sangean WR-11 (Est. $75) earns the highest ratings.
 This basic table radio is much like a stripped-down version of the pricier Sangean WR-2.
 It has the same wooden cabinet and retro styling, but the tuning is analog rather than digital, so there are no preset stations or RDS support.
 It also lacks the WR-2's LCD screen, alarm clock, and bass/treble control.
 What it does have is a stereo headphone jack, an auxiliary audio input jack for use with a portable device, and a connector for an external antenna.